- Age & Gender

 Liveness2DEstimator.Livenessobject.
 The result will be one of the following:

-Liveness2DEstimator.Liveness.FAKE– the observed face is take from a photo
+Liveness2DEstimator.Liveness.FAKE– The observed face is taken from a photo.

 Liveness2DEstimator.estimate.
 This method returns a